Republican Left of Catalonia: Procés and pro-independence governments

+End of the Procés and new tripartite coalition

+In the May 2024 election, ERC lost 13 seats and became the third largest party in the Catalan Parliament, losing the Presidency of the Generalitat.
+Pro-independence parties fell short of a majority for the first time since 2012 and the coalition that had governed the country for 12 years became impossible.

+After a few months of negotiations, ERC supported Salvador Illa's candidacy to become President of the Generalitat alongside Comuns Sumar.
+This support was given in exchange for major advances in Catalonia's sovereignty and self-rule, most notably a federalized tax system, as well as the PSC's explicit commitment to the defence of Catalonia's status as a nation and the Catalan language.
+This agreement was later ratified by the PSOE as well, ensuring support in the Spanish Congress.

+In August 2024, the PSC formed its first minority government in history, however with external support from its traditional partners of the tripartite leftist coalition, the largest of which is ERC.
+As of December 2025, ERC and the PSC have failed to reach an agreement regarding budget because none of the major concessions to Catalonia promised by the PSC have yet been realized.
+Despite this, both party's relationship is considered 'in good health' given the PSC efforts to fulfill the promises it made to the republicans.

 Ideology

 The party has been described historically as social democratic and more recently as democratic socialist.
 ERC is a strong supporter of Catalan independence, as well as being regionalist, Catalan nationalist, eco-nationalist, and left-wing nationalist.
 Additionally, it advocates for republicanism and regionalism, and has a federalist faction.
 It is a catch-all/big tent party in nature, and is generally positioned as centre-left to left-wing.

-ERC is also considered to be feminist, pro-immigration, pro-lgbtiq rights, environmentalist, municipalist, pro-european, anti-racist, anti-colonialist and anti-fascist.
+ERC is also considered to be feminist, pro-immigration, pro-LGBTQIA+ rights, environmentalist, municipalist, pro-European, anti-racist, anti-colonialist and anti-fascist.

 Political principles and representation

 Its basic political principles are defined in the Statement of Ideology approved at the 19th National Congress in 1993.
 This is organised into the three areas that give the organisation its name: Esquerra (commitment to the Left's agenda in the political, economic and social debate), República (commitment to the Republican form of government vs. Spain's current constitutional monarchy) and Catalunya (Catalan independentism, which, as understood by ERC, comprises the Catalan Countries).

 The party is also federated with parties in the Balearic Islands and in Northern Catalonia in France, as well as with Republican Left of the Valencian Country in the Valencian Community.
 Except for their Balearic counterpart, none of the latter currently have any parliamentary representation in their respective territories, though they do have eight municipal councillors in the Balearic Islands and six councillors in the Valencian Community.
 Occitan Republican Left, formed in 2008, acts as the Aranese section of the party.